-- 3.13 In addition to meeting the statutory consultation requirements, we will utilise a range of consultation techniques where applicable to enable greater involvement in the plan preparation process.
+3.13 In addition to meeting the statutory consultation requirements, we will utilise a range of consultation techniques where applicable to enable greater involvement in the plan preparation process.
 The following techniques will be applied where appropriate: press releases, send an email to interested parties, a 'wrap around' newspaper advert, placing paper copies of the documents in libraries, presenting to parish forums and exhibitions.
-We will consider utilising social media and mobile phone applications where appropriate, as advised by our communications team. - 3.14 The following tables set out the key stages, statutory requirements and potential additional consultation methods that will be utilised in the preparation of development plan documents, supplementary planning documents and the community infrastructure levy respectively.
+We will consider utilising social media and mobile phone applications where appropriate, as advised by our communications team.